orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 When coaches modify constraints, players discover efficient movement solutions *on their own*.

 For example: reducing dribble limits, adjusting space, or adding defenders changes the *information landscape*, prompting players to reorganize their movement patterns.
-This is what makes CLA so powerful — the coach doesn’t *tell* players what to do; the environment *shows* them what works.
+This is what makes CLA so powerful.
+The coach doesn’t *tell* players what to do; the environment *shows* them what works.

 ![Diagram: Self-Organization flow (Constraints → Perception → Action → Feedback → Adaptation)](/lovable-uploads/self-organization.webp)